SuperVK/sparse-image-repr-bep/bep.typ

 RR^6
 $
 where $RR^2$ encodes the translation generator, $so(2)$ the rotation generator and $symm(2)$ the scale and shearing generator.
-Here $so(2)$ is the Lie algebra of $SO(2)$ and is given by the real $2 times 2$ anti-symmetric matrices and so has only a single degree of freedom:
+Here $so(2)$ is the Lie algebra of $SO(2)$ and is given by the real $2 times 2$ anti-symmetric matrices, and so has only a single degree of freedom:
 $
 so(2) = { mat(0, -r; r, 0) mid(|) r in RR }.
 $
-The second vector space $symm(2)$ is the set of (real) symmetric $2 times 2$ matrices, but it is not the Lie algebra of any Lie group since the Lie bracket of two symmetric matrices is not necessarily a symmetric matrix, it is anti-symmetric in fact:
+The second vector space $symm(2)$ is the set of (real) symmetric $2 times 2$ matrices, but it is not the Lie algebra of any Lie group since the Lie bracket of two symmetric matrices is not necessarily a symmetric matrix; it is anti-symmetric in fact:
 $
 [A,B]^T = (A B - B A)^T = B^T A^T - A^T B^T = - (A^T B^T - B^T A^T) = -[A,B]
 $